Top task management apps

 Price tier: Free / Business plans available

-Trello popularized the kanban board and remains one of the most accessible tools for visual project mapping.
-Drag-and-drop cards, customizable lists, and a wide range of power-ups make it effective for content planning, product roadmaps, and lightweight team coordination.
-Its simplicity is often its primary advantage.
+Trello popularized the Kanban board and is still one of the easiest tools for mapping work visually.
+Drag-and-drop cards, custom lists, and power-ups make it handy for content planning, product roadmaps, and lightweight team coordination.
+Its simplicity is usually the whole point.

 Notion